qualabs/SMPTE-Copilot/README.md

 2. Map the string values to the corresponding Enum types
 3. Use the Factory pattern to create instances of the selected components
 4. Pass additional configuration parameters to the component constructors

+**Note on Loader Configuration**: The `loader.file_type_mapping` allows you to configure different loaders for different file types.
+This enables the system to support multiple file formats (PDF, images, videos, audio) with appropriate loaders for each type.
+When adding support for a new file type, add an entry to `file_type_mapping` with the file extension as the key.

 ### Configuration Examples